-Floor Action

-- S50-10.
-Attendance.
-Unless excused, Senators shall be present at every sitting of the Senate and shall vote on questions put before the Senate.

-- 13 S50-20.
+\$50-20.
 Orders of business.
-After prayer, roll call, and 14 report on the journal, the order of business of the Senate is as 15 follows:
+After prayer, roll call, and report on the journal, the order of business

-- communications and petitions:

-- 17 (2) reports of standing committees;

-- 18 (3) reports of select committees:

-- 19 (4) messages from the Governor;

-- 20 (5) messages from the House of Representatives;

-- 21 (6) motions;

-- (7) first reading and commitment of bills:

-- 23 (8) second reading of bills (Committee of the Whole):

-- 34 (9) third reading of bills and consent calendar bills:

-- 25 (10) unfinished business:

-- (11) special orders of the day; and

-(12) announcement of committee meetings.

-To revert to or pass to a new order of business requires only a majority vote.
-Unless otherwise specified in the motion to recess, the Senate shall revert to Order of Business No. 1 when reconvening after a recess.
+1 of the Senate is as follows: 2 (1) communications and petitions; 3 (2) reports of standing committees; 4 (3) reports of select committees; 5 (4) messages from the Governor; 6 (5) messages from the House of Representatives; 7 (6) motions; 8 (7) first reading and commitment of bills; 9 (8) second reading of bills (Committee of the Whole); 10 (9) third reading of bills and consent calendar bills; 11 (10) unfinished business; 12 (11) special orders of the day; and 13 (12) announcement of committee meetings.
+14 To revert to or pass to a new order of business requires only a majority vote.
+Unless otherwise 15 specified in the motion to recess, the Senate shall revert to Order of Business No. 1 when reconvening after 16 a recess.
+17 \$50-30.

-S50-30.
 Limitations on debate.
-No Senator may speak more than twice on any one motion or question without unanimous consent of the Senate, unless the Senator has introduced or proposed the motion or question under debate, in which case the Senator may speak twice and also close the debate.
-However, a Senator who has spoken may not speak again on the same motion or question to the exclusion of a Senator who has not spoken.
+No Senator may speak more than twice on any one motion o 18 question without unanimous consent of the Senate, unless the Senator has introduced or proposed the 19 motion or question under debate, in which case the Senator may speak twice and also close the debate 20 However, a Senator who has spoken may not speak again on the same motion or question to the exclusion 21 of a Senator who has not spoken.
+22 S50-40.

-S50-40.
 Procedure upon offering a motion.
-(1) When a motion is offered it shall be restated by the presiding officer.
-If requested by the presiding officer or a Senator, it shall be reduced to writing, presented at the rostrum, and read aloud by the Secretary.

-(2) A motion may be withdrawn by the Senator offering it at any time before it is amended or voted upon.
+(1) When a motion is offered it shall be restated by 23 the presiding officer.
+If requested by the presiding officer or a Senator, it shall be reduced to writing 24 presented at the rostrum, and read aloud by the Secretary.
+25 (2) A motion may be withdrawn by the Senator offering it at any time before it is amended or voted 26 upon.
+27 \$50-50.

-S50-50.
 Precedence of motions.
 (1) When a question is under debate only the following privileged and subsidiary motions shall be made:

-- (a) to adjourn:
+(a) to adjourn;

-- (b) for a call of the Senate:
+(b) for a call of the Senate;

-- (c) to recess:

-- (d) question of privilege:

-- 26 (e) to lay on the table;

-(f) for the previous question;

-(g) to postpone to a certain day;

-(h) to refer or commit;

-(i) to amend: and

-(j) to postpone indefinitely.

-(2) The motions listed in subsection (1) of this section have precedence in the order listed.

-(3) A question may be indefinitely postponed by a majority roll call of all Senators present and voting.
-When a bill or resolution is postponed indefinitely, it is finally rejected and may not be acted upon again during the biennium except upon a motion of reconsideration.

-(4) No motion or proposition on a subject different from that under consideration shall be admitted under color of amendment or substitute.

-\$50-60.
-Nondebatable motions.
-The following motions are not debatable:

-(1) to adjourn:

-(2) for a call of the Senate: